farvour/satisfactory-dedicated-server/README.md

 docker compose up -d server
 ```

-## New Data Volume: Important Note
+## New data volume: important note
-If your data volume contains no data, then the server will initialize in a
+If your data volume contains no data then the server will initialize in a
 naked "unclaimed" mode.
 When you connect to it for the first time it will prompt
 you to set some information such as the password, as well as the option to
 create a first initial world.
-Therefore it may be wise to keep the server
+Therefore, it may be wise to keep the server
 behind a protected firewall before exposing it to the Internet or others.
 Then,
 after it is initialized, it should be safe to expose it.